Last updated on March 18th, 2019

 Eligibility for Uncontested Divorce in Virginia

-Even if you and your spouse agree on all issues of the divorce, you are not automatically eligible for an uncontested divorce in Virginia.
+Even if you and your spouse agree on all issues in your divorce, you are not automatically eligible for an uncontested divorce in Virginia.

-If the marriage does not have minor children, you must be separated for at least 6 months before you can qualify for uncontested divorce.
-If there are minor children, you must have been separated for 1 year before filing.
+If you have no minor children, you must also live separate and apart from your spouse for at least 6 months before you can qualify for an uncontested divorce.
+If there are minor children in the picture, you must have been separated for 1 year before filing.

 In addition, the spouse filing for divorce must have been a resident of Virginia for at least 6 months at the date of filing.
 The residency requirement must be shown by credible testimony and can be corroborated by a third-party witness.

-The law mandates that you and your spouse must be living separate for at least 6 months (or one year if there are children).
-Even one night spent together in that 6 months or one year period technically disqualifies you for uncontested divorce in Virginia.
+As noted above, in order to be eligible for an uncontested divorce in Virginia you and your spouse must be living separately for at least 6 months (or one year if there are children).
+Even one night spent together in that 6 months or 1 year period technically disqualifies you for an uncontested divorce.

 To prove physical separation of your living situation, you will likely need a witness to testify to your separate living situations.